Constitution & Rules

 - Colours: The colours of the club shall be sky blue, red, black and white.

-Application for membership, on the official form, should be sent to the club Membership Secretary, with the annual membership fee.
+Application for membership, on the official form (on-line), should be sent to the club Membership Secretary, with the annual membership fee.
 Membership starts from the date of application; applicants may take part in any club activity.
 The club committee may only refuse membership, or remove it, for reasons such as conduct or character likely to bring the club or sport into disrepute.
 If membership is refused the subscription will be returned.

 The annual subscription and membership categories shall be determined at the AGM.
 It shall be paid upon joining the club and is due for renewal on January 1st.
 Members who have not paid by March 1st will be deemed to have resigned from membership.
 Such members, on re-applying, shall pay the new member’s fee.
 The subscription of members joining after October 31st shall be valid for the following year.